 50 more minutes for men, 50 fewer minutes for women.
 This is just a first step toward equality.

-Join us in advocating to secure at least 50 government sign-ons to the MenCare Commitment.
-We are also asking employers and civil society to commit to put in place the changes in policies, attitudes and behaviors that lead to care being valued and shared equally, and to motivate men to do an equitable share of the unpaid care work by 2030.
+50 more minutes for men, 50 fewer minutes for women.
+This is just a first step toward equality.
+The individual commitment can only happen within the enabling environments of supportive workplaces, and progressive policies.
+We are asking all institutions across sectors to commit to put in place the changes in policies, attitudes and behaviors that lead to care being valued and shared equally, and to motivate men to do a fair and equitable share of the unpaid care work by 2050.